 Samsung Galaxy S21 FE vs. Galaxy S21: Design and display

-Last year, the Galaxy S20 FE was a slightly slimmed-down, plastic version of the S20.
+In 2020, the Galaxy S20 FE was a slightly slimmed-down, plastic version of the S20.
 On the surface, plastic on a Galaxy S device seems bad, but Samsung created a plastic-glass hybrid that feels like super premium plastic.
 For the Galaxy S21, Samsung brought that material over and it helped keep the cost of the S21 down.

 For the S21’s display, Samsung went with a 6.5-inch FHD+ AMOLED panel with a variable refresh rate.
 The display could downclock to 48 Hz or crank up to 120 Hz when needed.
 You could also lock the display at 60 Hz to save on battery (which makes a noticeable difference on that phone).
-We imagine that the Galaxy S21 FE’s display will be similar, although some rumors suggest it will be slightly larger than the S21.

 Samsung Galaxy S21 FE vs. Galaxy S21: Cameras